Customization

 CSS is a little inconvenient

-• Doesn’t play well across HTML outputs - HTML, slides, and dashboards all use slighlty different underlying HTML
+• HTML, slides, and dashboards all use slightly different underlying HTML

 • No easy way to reuse the colors and typography from your CSS customizations in R and Python plots or in PDF documents